Sega Technical Institute: Naka's departure, Comix Zone, The Ooze, and Die Hard Arcade

 The Ooze entered development in 1994, stemming from an algorithm by programmer David Sanner.
 The game's approval was questionable due to its being unconventional and its main character being made of toxic sludge, and was not guaranteed to ship.
 The game's main artist and designer was Stieg Hedlund, who took over after the original designer left.
 Hedlund considered The Ooze a great opportunity and worked to move the game along and made the game's first stage to teach players how to play.
 Though marketing wanted to change the look of The Ooze to a more cartoon-based design, the game's art director refused, fearing it would change the tone of the game.
 Progress was later hampered with the departure of programmer Scott Chandler and artist Marte Thompson.
 Sega's marketing considered bundling The Ooze as a pack-in with the forthcoming Genesis Nomad, but the coordination never happened.
-Released late in the Genesis' active years, The Ooze sold below Sega's expectations and was a commercial failure.
+Released late in the Genesis' active years, The Ooze sold below Sega's expectations and was a critical and commercial failure.
 Those who developed the game, however, consider it the last truly independent game STI developed without outside interference.

 STI completed one game in partnership with Sega AM1, Die Hard Arcade.
 The game originated as a means for Sega to use existing resources: Sega had produced an excess inventory of ST-V arcade boards, and had acquired the Die Hard license but as yet had no Die Hard games in development.
 To develop the game, Sega sent over a group of artists, programmers, and designers to STI, who supplied additional artists, music, and animation.
 Die Hard Arcade became Sega's most successful arcade game produced in the US, and helped the arcade division to sell off the excess inventory.